Browser Extension Development

 3. click "Load Temporary Add-on"

-4. open psono-client/dist/firefox and select any file inside.
+4. open psono-client/build/firefox and select any file inside.

 # Release